 Conversations on Singapore Women’s Development

-While Singapore women have made tremendous progress over the years with the support of the community and Government, more can be done collectively to empower, protect and uplift our women.
+Singapore women have made tremendous progress over the years with the support of the community and Government.
+However, more can be done collectively to empower, protect and uplift our women.

 Watch Minister for Home Affairs and Law, Mr K Shanmugam, share his views on this national review.

-Thank you for your support and interest to participate in the Conversations.
-Sign-ups for the Conversations and the online feedback submission channel have closed.
+Thank you for your support and participation in the Conversations.

-The Government is studying the feedback and recommendations, which will be consolidated into a White Paper that will be submitted to Parliament.
+The Government is studying the feedback and recommendations, which will be consolidated into a White Paper that will be submitted to Parliament soon.

-If you have further feedback or thoughts to contribute on Singapore Women’s development, we welcome you to send them to us by 31 Aug 2021.
+If you have further feedback or thoughts to contribute on Singapore Women’s development, we welcome you to send them to us.

 About the Celebrating SG Women movement